- 1 Top 5 Best Tactical Flashlights Compared

 Fenix surprised us with a light that’s particularly reliable, with the highest brightness rating of any of the lights we tested.
 1,000 lumens of brightness can light up any environment in which you find yourself, large or small.
 You get a variety of different brightness settings, including a strobe mode.
 Note that the Fenix has several energy source options: a single 18650 lithium-ion rechargeable battery or two 3V CR123A rechargeable batteries.
 This type of versatility in batteries is nice to see, even if it means going to some extra work when you need to switch.
 The Fenix PD35 Tac is one of the best LED flashlights we’ve tested to date.
+Another everyday carry flashlight is the CRKT Williams Tactical Flashlight that measures just over 4.5 inches and provides up to 320 lumens of brightness.
+If you’re looking for more power, there’s also the NEBO TORCHY Rechargeable 1000 Lumens, which has four light output modes and a turbo mode.
 Also read about the best water purifiers for camping.

 #3 Vont LED Tactical Flashlight

 WHY WE LIKE IT: If you’re looking for a lightweight tactical flashlight that doesn’t cost an arm and a leg, look no further than Vont LED tactical flashlight.
 With a durable, compact design and anti-slip surface, the Vont flashlight is perfect for almost any application.